 Blockchain and CryptoCurrency Careers

 In recent months, Bitcoin, other cryptocurrencies, and the blockchain have become very popular topics of conversation.
 Usually, these discussions revolve around the value of Bitcoin and other digital currencies.
-As a Career Coach and HR Consultant, I’m more focused on the career opportunities and the HR implications that are related to the blockchain – the technology behind Bitcoin and other cryptocurrencies.
+As a Career Coach and HR Consultant, I’m more focused on career opportunities and the HR implications that are related to the blockchain – the technology behind Bitcoin and other cryptocurrencies.
 In a future post, I’ll address some of the HR issues.
 In this article, I’ll describe employment opportunities that relate to blockchain technology that are aligned with seven fields of employment.

 What is the blockchain?